 “Located in a quiet district of Hel, Apartamenty Sun&Snow Foka is 550 yards from a Gdańsk Bay beach and 0.8 miles from the open sea.
 It features free Wi-Fi and free private parking.”

 Need more inspiration?
-Browse the map to find a hotel in your favourite part of Hel peninsula:
+Find a hotel in your favourite part of Hel peninsula.

 So, when are you going to Hel in Poland? 🙂

 Summer is definitely the busiest time to visit Hel.
 With school holiday in July and Agust, many polish families travel to the peninsula to spend 2 weeks of vacations.
 Be ready for that as this place will be crowded and probably a bit more expensive than outside of the high season.

 If you are planning to visit Hel in Poland and you are not restricted by a specific month, it is much better to visit the peninsula during June or September.
 You will have more space to enjoy this amazing region.

 Articles you may like: